alttch/eva3/doc/cloudmanager/cloudmanager.rst

 Connected controllers can be also managed. :doc:`/sfa/sfa` must know controller master API key to connect and manage remote controller.

-If Cloud Manager was not enabled during the installation, you should specify master key manually by pressing "edit" button in the controller table.
-By default, local master key is used.
+If Cloud Manager was not enabled during the installation, master keys should be entered manually by pressing "edit" button in the controller table.
+By default, the local master key is used.

 .. figure:: cloudmanager_edit_controller.png
     :scale: 50%